 Camping Storage Ideas For Hidden Spaces & Closets

 One of the easiest ways to keep your hidden camping storage areas clean is by installing lights in those tucked away spaces.
 The little “hockey puck” style lights are good for that.
-You can see that idea and more in our camping lights post.
+You can see that idea and more in our camping lights blog post.

 21. Utilize Hidden Spaces